A double-blind peer-reviewed journal dedicated to current research on the teaching and learning of Portuguese.

-Although the PLJ has a permanently opened call for papers, to be considered for PLJ#15, the deadline for the submission is April 3oth, 2021.
-Notification of acceptance can be expected by June 30th.
+To be considered for PLJ#16, the deadline for the submission is August 30th, 2022.
+Notification of acceptance can be expected by October 30th.

-The Portuguese Language Journal strives to support the teaching and learning of Portuguese by serving as a forum for the conveying and exchange of information based on research, practices, and experiences relevant to this field.
+The Portuguese Language Journal strives to support the teaching and learning of Portuguese by serving as a forum for conveying and exchanging information based on research, practices, and experiences relevant to this field.

 1. Submission of articles